mssch/kismatic/README.md

 [Download latest install tarball (Linux)](https://kismatic-installer.s3-accelerate.amazonaws.com/latest/kismatic.tar.gz)

-# Kismatic Documentation

-[What you can build with Kismatic](docs/INTENT.md) -- Useful examples for various ways you can use Kismatic in your organization.

-[Plan & Install a Kubernetes cluster](docs/INSTALL.md) -- Overview and details for each phase of the KET installation lifecycle.

-[Cert Generation](docs/CERT_GENERATION.md) -- Information on how KET handles certificates.

-[Kismatic CLI](https://github.com/apprenda/kismatic/tree/master/kismatic-cli-docs) -- Dynamically generated Cobra documentation for the Kismatic CLI.

-[Roadmap](ROADMAP.md) -- Insight into the near-term features roadmap for the next few releases of KET.

 # Dangerously Basic Installation Instructions
 Use the `kismatic install` command to work through installation of a cluster.
 The installer expects the underlying infrastructure to be accessible via SSH using Public Key Authentication.